 While the non-dinosaurian archosaurs continued to dominate most environments, the dinosaurs rapidly started to diversify.

-Not long after they first appeared, the dinosaurs may have had already diverged into two main groups.
+Not long after they first appeared, the dinosaurs may have already diverged into two main groups.
 These were the Saurischia, which includes the sauropods, and the Ornithoscelida, which includes the theropods and ornithischians.

 By the end of the Triassic, some of these early dinosaurs were impressive in size.
 A few of the first relatives of sauropods, such as Riojasaurus and Lessemsaurus, had already reached over nine metres in length.